 Who can submit a nomination?

 Any school official can submit a nomination for a student.
 Primarily, this role tends to be guidance counselors, gifted teachers, principals, or regular classroom teachers.
 Nominators must have access to their nominee’s test information.
-We discourage parents and students from submitting nominations on their own behalf.
+Parents and students may not submit nominations on their own behalf, unless home schooled.

 Can I ask for more nominations?